Cormac88/pands-project/README.md

-This opertation returns the first n rows for the object based on position.
+This operation returns the first n rows for the object based on position.
 It is useful for quickly testing if your object has the right type of data in it.
 If no argument is passed through then n=5.
 We can include the target as another column in this dataframe by by using the [] brackets with the new column name at the left side of the assignment.